duyanhle-glitch/sample/README.md

 ### 3.Total Sales by Sub-Category

 #### Key Observations:
-- **Highest Sales**: Printers have the highest total sales, followed by Sarees and Bookcases.
+- **Highest Sales:** Printers have the highest total sales, followed by Sarees and Bookcases.

 #### Managerial Decisions:
-- **Prioritize product categories**: Focus on promoting and restocking products with high demand, such as Printers and Sarees.
-- **Evaluate underperforming categories**: Investigate the reasons for low sales in products like Stole and Accessories.
-Consider offering promotions or improving product offerings.
-- **Optimize inventory**: Use this data to optimize inventory levels for each product, ensuring adequate stock while minimizing excess inventory.

-The chart you provided shows the total sales for each product sub-category.

-**Management Decisions:**

 - **Prioritize product categories:** Focus on promoting and restocking products with high demand, such as Printers and Sarees.
 - **Evaluate underperforming categories:** Investigate the reasons for low sales in products like Stole and Accessories.
 Consider offering promotions or improving product offerings.
 - **Optimize inventory:** Use this data to optimize inventory levels for each product, ensuring adequate stock while minimizing excess inventory.